 - Circle of Security – Parenting

-Claire is a certified practising member of Speech Pathology Australia (SPA).
+Our Speech Pathologists are certified practising members of Speech Pathology Australia (SPA).
 SPA is the national peak body for the speech pathology profession in Australia.

-South Coast Speech Pathology wishes to extend our respects to the traditional custodians of the land on which we live and work, the Elders past and present and to the children and young people of today, who are the Elders of tomorrow.
+South Coast Speech Pathology wishes to extend our respects to the traditional custodians, the Yuin people, on whose land we live and work.
+We pay our respects to the Elders past and present and to the children and young people of today, who are the Elders of tomorrow.